-The base of this no-bake carrot cake is incredibly wholesome and made using healthy plantbased whole food ingredients.
-In fact, you could also turn the base into some delicious healthy energy balls if you'd like!
+The base of this no-bake carrot cake is incredibly wholesome and made using healthy plant-based whole food ingredients.
+In fact, you could also turn the base into some delicious healthy carrot cake bites if you'd like!

-- Toasted coconut flakes: You can also use desiccated coconut although it won't give you that nutty buttery flavor that comes from toasted coconut.
+- Toasted coconut flakes: You can also use desiccated coconut, although it won't give you that nutty buttery flavor that comes from toasted coconut.

 - Cashews: These are added to the base for texture.
-You could also use another type of nut here, pecans or walnuts would be great!
+You could also use another type of nut here if preferred, pecans or walnuts are great!

-- Dates: These provide sweetness, flavour and also act as the binding agent to keep all the base ingredients together.
+- Dates: These provide sweetness, and flavor and also act as the binding agent to keep all the base ingredients together.

 - Grated carrots: You can't have a carrot cake without carrots!
-For the freshest result, make sure you grate the carrots just before adding them into the base.
+For the freshest result, make sure you grate the carrots just before adding them to the base.

-- Spices and orange zest: Cinnamon and ginger help to create that classic carrot cake flavour while orange zest adds freshness to the cake to bring the flavor to the next level.
+- Spices and orange zest: Cinnamon and ginger help to create that classic carrot cake flavor while orange zest adds freshness to the cake to bring the flavor to the next level.

 - Sea salt: The salt will help to balance the sweetness of the dessert.
-You can use flaky sea salt, kosher salt or pink Himalayan salt.
-Avoid regular table salt however.
+You can use flaky sea salt, kosher salt, or pink Himalayan salt, but avoid regular table salt.

 - Coconut flour: Keep this ingredient on hand as it's only added to the base if the mixture is a little on the wet side.

-- Cashews: When soaked for a minimum of 4 hours, these nuts begin to soften.
-Once blended, this allows them to create a rich and creamy base for the cheesecake filling.
-Tip: If you're in a hurry you can quick soak your cashews in boiling water for 30 minutes to an hour.
+- Cashews: When soaked for a minimum of 4 hours, they will soften.
+Once blended, this allows them to create a rich and creamy base for the cheesecake batter.
+Quick Tip: If you're in a hurry you can quick soak your cashews in boiling water for 30 minutes to an hour.
 You can find more tips on how to get the perfect filling in this guide to vegan cheesecakes.

-- Vegan cream cheese: I use violife, but you can use any vegan-friendly cream cheese that’s available to you.
-If you're not able to get your hands on this you can use coconut cream in it’s place, just add an additional tablespoon of lemon juice along with it!
+- Vegan cream cheese: I use violife, but you can use any vegan cream cheese available to you.
+If you're not able to get your hands on this you can use coconut cream in its place, add an additional tablespoon of lemon juice to get that tangy flavor!

-- Pure maple syrup: Maple syrup sweetens and brings another layer of favour to the dessert.
+- Pure maple syrup: Maple syrup sweetens and brings another layer of flavor to the dessert.

-- Vegan greek style yoghurt: This adds another layer of "cheesecake” taste while adding lightness to the dessert.
-If you can't find Greek style, you can use regular soy or coconut yogurt, or even vegan sour cream at a reduced amount (see the recipe notes at the bottom of this page).
+- Vegan greek style yogurt: This adds another layer of "cheesecake" flavor while adding lightness to the dessert.
+If you can't find Greek style, you can use regular soy or coconut yogurt, or even vegan sour cream at a reduced amount (see the recipe notes at the bottom of this page for quantities).

-- Vanilla extract: The vanilla plays a big role in the flavour of the filling so don't skip it!
-You could also use vanilla bean paste for an even more intense vanilla flavour.
+- Vanilla extract: The vanilla plays a big role in the flavor of the cheesecake filling so don't skip it!
+You could also use vanilla bean paste for an even more intense vanilla flavor.

-- Spices and lemon juice: Cinnamon and nutmeg add festive warming flavour to the cheesecake while lemon juice helps to enhance the flavours as well as give it that cheesecake tang!
+- Spices and lemon juice: Cinnamon and nutmeg add festive warming flavor to the cheesecake while lemon juice helps to enhance the flavors as well as give it that cheesecake tang.

 - Coconut oil: This is an important ingredient for the filling as it plays the role of setting the dessert.

-(Full recipe and instructions can be found in the recipe card at the end of this page)
+(Full recipe and instructions are in the recipe card at the end of this page)

-First add your dry ingredients (which in this case are toasted coconut, cashews, cinnamon, ginger, salt) to a food processor and blitz them until they form an even light crumb consistency - this will ensure you don't have lumps of coconut or nuts in the finished cake.
+First add your dry ingredients (which in this case are toasted coconut, cashews, cinnamon, ginger, and sea salt) to a food processor and blitz them until they form an even light crumb consistency - this will ensure you don't have lumps of coconut or nuts in the finished cake.

-Next add in the wet ingredients (dates, orange zest) and blend for about a minute to form a dough.
-Then add in the grated carrot and blend for another thirty seconds or so to combine all of the ingredients.
+Next add the wet ingredients (dates, and orange zest), and blend for about a minute to form a dough.
+Followed by adding in the grated carrot, blend for another thirty seconds or so to combine all of the ingredients.
 Check the consistency at this stage, if the dough is very wet, add all of the coconut flour and blend to combine.
-Depending on how moist it is you can add less of the coconut flour.
+Depending on how moist it is you can add less coconut flour.

-Line the bottom of a 7″ cake tin with removable base with some parchment paper.
-Press the dough into the base of the cake tin, and smooth it out with a spatula or flat bottomed glass.
+Line the bottom of a 7" cake tin with a removable base with some parchment paper.
+Press the dough into the base of the cake tin, and smooth it out with a spatula or flat-bottomed glass.
 Place in the freezer while you prepare the filling.

-For the filling, simply add all of the ingredients to a blender and blitz until smooth and creamy.
-Pour the filling into the cake tin on top of the raw carrot cake layer, and tap the tin on your work surface to remove any air bubbles.
+For the carrot cheesecake filling, simply add all of the ingredients to a blender and blitz until they are smooth and creamy.
+Pour the cheesecake mixture into the cake tin on top of the raw carrot cake layer, and tap the tin on your work surface to remove any air bubbles.
 Place in the freezer for a minimum of 4 hours or until set.

 Once set, remove the cake from the tin whilst still frozen.
 This helps to get a nice smooth finish to the sides of the cake pan, it also avoids having to use cooking spray or additional parchment to line the sides of the pan.
 You can use a blowtorch or a damp warm cloth to gently heat up the sides which will make it easier to remove the cake.

 If you'd like to add some fancy carrot swirls as a festive decoration for your cake, I'd recommend using this method as it will make them easier to roll as well as tastier!